Graphical User Interface#

 as a single 2D frame without a slider.

-Now you are ready to load some pose tracks over your chosen background layer.
+Now you are ready to load some motion tracks over your chosen background layer.

 On the right-hand side of the window you should see